By Jonathan Sabath

 Left unchecked, birdsfoot trefoil can poison and shade out most other species, destroying the diverse plants, animals, and relationships of healthy prairie. |

-For example – one eco-relationship at risk at Grant Creek: an uncommon plant called French Grass (neither French nor a grass, admittedly) hosts a moth rare enough as to be undescribed by science.
-Saving this site from invasive species means it may still be there for future generations to learn about.
+For example – one eco-relationship at risk at Grant Creek: an uncommon plant called French Grass (neither French nor a grass, admittedly) hosts a moth rare enough as to as yet have no scientific name.
+Saving its ecosystem from this invasive species means it may still be there for future generations to learn from.

 ![]() |